Highland Park, Texas

-Highland Park is a town in central Dallas County, Texas, United States.
-The population was 8,864 in 2020.
+Highland Park is a town in central Dallas County, Texas, United States, with a population estimated to be 8,719 in 2022, dropping from the previously recorded 8,864 in 2020.
 It is located between the Dallas North Tollway and U.S. Route 75 (North Central Expressway), 4 mi north of downtown Dallas.

 Highland Park is bordered on the south, east and west by Dallas and on the north by the city of University Park.
 Highland Park and University Park together comprise the Park Cities, an enclave of Dallas.
+Highland Park has been referred to as "a 2.2-square-mile residential island city".